rfriel/piaget/README.md

 ![](readme_images/boxes_cropped.png)

+#### Assembling mover histories

 The process just described finds movers on an individual frame pair.
 The `MoverTracker` handles the task of linking these together to find persistent entities.
 Each of these persistent entities is represented by an object of the `Mover` class.
-If we're tracking things perfectly, the linking process should be easy: frame pair (*n-1*, *n*) gives us the mover's bounding boxes on frames *n-1* and *n*, and when we process frame pair (*n*, *n+1*), we should find the exact same bounding box for frame *n* if we're indeed tracking at the same mover.
+If we're tracking things perfectly, the linking process should be easy: frame pair (*n-1*, *n*) gives us the mover's bounding boxes on frames *n-1* and *n*, and when we process frame pair (*n*, *n+1*), we should find the exact same bounding box for frame *n* if we're indeed tracking the same mover.
 For various reasons, this doesn't always happen (non-constant backgrounds, collisions, movers that change appearance), and so I fudge it a bit by allowing the box centers to differ by up to 2 pixels (in Euclidean distance).
 Even with this fudging, Piaget *still* tends to err on the side of inventing too many movers.
 (Thankfully, we can often get all or many of the movers and displacements in a game before too many of these duplicates pile up, and then proceed to Stage 2.)

+#### Saving the results

 `play` takes actions for a user-set number of frames, then stops and dumps a pickled version of the `MoverTracker` into a new game-specific subdirectory of the `mt` directory, so it can be loaded and used later.
 As it plays, it also dumps the snapshots taken of each mover on each frame to a (new, game-specific) subdirectory of the `img` directory.